Written by Dr. Varsha Sharma Kapila

-Few of the symptoms that you may experience during third trimester of pregnancy are as follows:-
+A few of the symptoms that you may experience during the third trimester of pregnancy are as follows:-

-Increased vaginal discharge.
 When your date of delivery is nearing, you may notice thick, clear, or slightly blood-tinged discharge.
 This indicates that your cervix has started dilating, preparing for labor.
 In case you experience a sudden gush of fluid, this indicates the breaking of your water bag.
-Contact your doctor as soon as the waterbag breaks.
+Contact your doctor as soon as the water bag breaks.

-Fatigue is experienced in this phase due to additional weight gain, getting up several times during the night to urinate and anxiety of preparing for a baby.
+Fatigue is experienced in this phase due to additional weight gain, getting up several times during the night to urinate, and anxiety about preparing for a baby.

-Increased urination – As the baby grows bigger, the baby’s head starts exerting pressure on the bladder, which shall increase your frequency of urination.
+As the baby grows bigger, the baby’s head starts exerting pressure on the bladder, which shall increase the frequency of urination.
 You may also leak urine when you cough or sneeze.

-Hemorrhoids – veins around the anus may enlarge during pregnancy, because of extra flow of blood and due to increased pressure on them because of the growing uterus.
+Veins around the anus may enlarge during pregnancy, because of the extra flow of blood and due to increased pressure on them because of the growing uterus.

-Skin changes – Altered hormone levels make the skin appear flushed.
-Stretch marks appear which shall fade post delivery.
+Altered hormone levels make the skin appear flushed.
+Stretch marks appear which shall fade post-delivery.